johnsonjo4531/cypress_yarn_workspace_ts_bug/readme.md

+TypeScript compiler fails type checks with Cypress in a yarn workspace.

-Steps to reproduce and error output.
+Steps to reproduce and error output:

 ```bash
 $ yarn install